Rover SD1: North American market models

 The five-speed manual gearbox was supplied as standard, with the three-speed automatic version being a cost option.

 US safety legislation (that first applied to the Citroën DS) demanded that the headlamp arrangement exclude the front glass panels.
 Also larger, heavier bumpers were required, increasing the overall length to 191 in.

-American emissions regulations necessitated replacing the carburetors with Lucas' L-Jetronic fuel injection system, using dual catalytic converters, using a modified exhaust manifold and adding antismog equipment.
+American emissions regulations necessitated replacing the carburetors with Lucas' L-Jetronic fuel injection system, using dual catalytic converters together with a modified exhaust manifold and adding antismog equipment.
 The engine's compression ratio was modified to 8.13:1.

-Beginning in the 1980 model year, the American version of the 3528 cc V8 used in the Triumph TR8 produced 133 hp with carburetors, except in California where it produced 137 hp with fuel injection.
+Beginning in the 1980 model year, the American version of the 3532 cc V8 used in the Triumph TR8 produced 133 hp with carburetors, except in California where it produced 137 hp with fuel injection.

 Beginning in June 1980, the American version of the Rover 3500 produced 148 hp with fuel injection, while the European version of the Rover SD1 produced 155 hp with carburetors.

 For the 1981 model year, both the Rover 3500 and Triumph TR8 produced 148 hp with fuel injection, and 1981 would be the last year for both models in the United States.

-Fuel injection for the 3528 cc V8 Rover engine was first introduced in the Triumph TR8 (137 hp) intended for California, and then introduced in the Rover 3500 (148 hp) later in the year when it was launched in America.
+Fuel injection for the 3532 cc V8 Rover engine was first introduced in the Triumph TR8 (137 hp) intended for California, and then introduced in the Rover 3500 (148 hp) later in the year when it was launched in America.

 Fuel injection for the Rover V8 was introduced in Europe, along with other modifications such as having a hotter camshaft, when the 1982 Rover SD1 Vitesse was launched with 192 hp.